 Educational Studies Major

 The Educational Studies major is designed for students seeking certification at the Elementary level.
 Students in the Educational Studies program can earn certification for teaching pre-kindergarten through 3rd grade (PK-3) and/or 3rd grade through 6th grade (3-6).
-Students also have the option to take additional courses to earn an endorsement in Special Education (K-12), teaching English as a Second Language (K-12), or Elementary Spanish.
+Students also have the option to take additional courses to earn an endorsement in Special Education (K-12) or teaching English as a Second Language (K-12).

 The Educational Studies major ensures that novice teachers are: